Shosanvader/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This directory contains shell scripts used to edit ownership and file permissions
+This directory contains shell scripts used to edit ownership and file permissions.